 Membership cards are required and free of charge for the first card.
 Replacement card fee is $5.

 Over 18 need legal ID to register for membership.

-Under 18 must have parent / legal guarding present to register.
+Under 18 must have parent / legal guarding with legal ID present to register.

 No riding / skating inside the building.